Amithabh/Getting-and-Cleaning-data/Readme.md

 - Creating final tidy data

 ## CodeBook.md:
 All the variables are explained along with their units.
-The variuos steps in the cleaning process is explained step by step.
+The various steps in the cleaning process is explained step by step.

 ## Readme.md:
 The Readme.md explains the various parts of this project.